 The intrauterine device (IUD) has been around modern medicine as a method of contraception for a hundred years.
 Over those 100 years, different prototypes of varying shapes, compositions and sizes have been tried leaving us with two main options to choose from nowadays.
-There is the copper IUD (non-hormonal), and the hormonal IUD (that comes in varying sizes and progestin doses to be discussed).
+There is the copper IUD (non-hormonal), and the hormonal IUD.
+Both options come in varying sizes and doses of progestin.

 Today I want to talk about the advantages and disadvantages of the different types of IUDs, so you can build your knowledge base around the birth control options available to you.

 As always, please talk to your primary health care provider about which option is best for you at this time in your life, but I wanted to compile a head to head comparison of the different IUD’s, so you can advocate for your health too!

 Given the nature of an IUD (being inserted into the uterus), regardless if it’s the copper or hormonal, have the following advantages and disadvantages in common.